2021 World Rally Championship: New and return rallies

 The Circuit de Spa-Francorchamps was featured in Sunday's route of the rally.

 The debut of Ypres Rally on the calendar meant Belgium became the thirty-fifth country to host a WRC event.
 The combination of bridle path and the famous Spa-Francorchamps circuit proved to be relentless for competitors.
 Local experience was the key to success, which was why local heroes Neuville and Wydaeghe came out in front, bagging an emotional home triumph.
 This was also the first career victory for Wydaeghe.
 The only crew who can match their blistering pace were their teammates Breen and Nagle.
 The Irish crew completed the weekend with another second place.

-Greece gave the championship a warm welcome as the Acropolis Rally returned to the calendar after eight years.
-Victory in the event belonged to Rovanperä and Halttunen, who steered out of trouble and bagged their second victory of the season.
-The result also saw Toyota extend their championship lead to a mighty fifty-seven points.
-With only three rounds to go, things were looking really promising for their championship bid.
+Greece hosted the championship's return to the Acropolis rally after an eight year absence.
+Victory was claimed to Rovanperä and Halttunen, who avoided major incidents to secure their second victory of the season.
+The result also enabled Toyota to extend their championship lead to fifty-seven points.
+With only three rounds remaining, their position in the title race was highly favourable.

 Rally eventual winners Elfyn Evans and Scott Martin during the event.

 Rally Finland went ahead on the twenty-first birthday of Rovanperä, who was keen to win his home event.
 He and Halttunen were running in the front field until they hit with a large pile of gravel on Saturday morning.
 This caused significant damage to their Yaris, which led to their retirement from the day.
 Katsuta and new co-driver Aaron Johnston also retired from the day when they ran too deep into a quick left-hander and clouted the bank on the right.
 Neuville and Wydaeghe's slim title hopes were completely shattered when they stopped halfway through the second test of the Patajoki stage following a compression broke the radiator and caused a water leak.
 Championship leaders Ogier and Ingrassia were struggled for pace all the weekend, and a one-minute time penalty for not fastening crash helmet strap meant they were in a no men's land.
 Meanwhile, teammates Evans and Martin were out in front and ultimately won the rally as well as the Power Stage.
 The result saw Evans and Martin slashed the championship gap by a massive twenty points, trailing Ogier and Ingrassia by twenty-four points after the event.